 Current Masters Committee Chair Bryan Weaver works tirelessly for more playing opportunities while also piloting the boy's team at Brentwood High School.
 Long-time manager of the Men's National Team and holder of various offices since the incorporation of USA Water Polo, Barbara Kalbus continues to give back to the sport today, providing critical history for the USA Water Polo program and overseeing the official scoring table at various competitions.

 Andy Burke and George Ratkovic fittingly serve as the namesake for the Zone Service Award; few have represented regional water polo with more dedication and compassion.
 Ratkovic, stalwart of Southern California and longtime Southern Pacific Zone Chair oversaw unprecedented growth in his zone; Burke, a beacon of Northern California's famed Olympic Club, has remained active in USA Water Polo Premier League and the National Tryout Series; he also served as the Team Manager at the 1964 Olympic Games.

 About USA Water Polo

 USA Water Polo, Inc. is the national governing body for water polo in America, overseeing our United States Olympic program as well as 20 different championship events annually, such as Junior Olympics and Masters Championships.
 With more than 35,000 members, USAWP is also the sanctioning authority for more than 400 tournaments nationwide.
 USAWP is committed to the development of the sport nationwide.
 It fosters grass-roots expansion of the sport, providing a national system of affiliated clubs, certified coaches and officials.

-The winner of the S & R Sport Club of the Month for July 2015 is Willamette Valley Water Polo of Oregon.
-For winning, WVWP will receive a gift from S & R...
+The winner of the S & R Sport Club of the Month for August 2015 is North Irvine Water Polo Club (Northwood).
+For winning, North Irvine will receive a gift...